-- 1. Recognize the historical foundations of at least five different types of Childbirth Education organizations. - 2.
-Develop a contact resource of local offerings, both hospital and community. - 3.
-Compare and contrast different teaching styles and instructors and learn to evaluate excellence. - 4.
-Encapsulate each of four different childbirth education organizational perspectives utilizing both 1-2 sentences as well as several paragraphs for each. - 5.
+- 1. Examine learning objectives and benefits and limits of at least five different types of Childbirth Education organizations. - 2.
+Explore local childbirth education opportunities in your community - 3.
+Develop a contact resource for supplemental childbearing/parenting education opportunities. - 4.
+Compare and contrast different teaching styles and instructors and learn to evaluate excellence. - 5.
 Develop a childbirth class outline (including handouts) incorporating adult learning theories and teaching from an evidence-based perspective with an emphasis on being original/creative. - 6.
 Demonstrate teaching skills utilizing adult learning theories. - 7.
 Prepare a business plan for teaching childbirth courses. - 8.
 OPTIONAL: Prepared Childbirth Educator Certificate: Submit audio-visual of student providing instruction of 3 components of your curriculum (at least 2 hours and no more than 3 hours of instruction).
 After successfully completing this component, the student will be entitled to receive a certificate from Midwives College of Utah as a Prepared Childbirth Educator.
 The student will submit a request for the certificate under the Student Menu and pay the fee.
 The certificate will be mailed to the student.